-Quick Sort (OCR A Level Computer Science)
+Quick Sort (OCR A Level Computer Science): Revision Note

 Quick sort

-What is a Quick Sort?
+What is a quick sort?

-Quick sort is another example of a divide and conquer algorithm that reduces the size of the problem into smaller problems that are more easily solvable by an algorithm
+A quick sort is another example of a divide and conquer algorithm that reduces the size of the problem into smaller problems that are more easily solvable by an algorithm

 Below is an illustration of the quick sort